boolean-uk/javascript-overview/README.md

 /**
 * A function can be assigned to the object and gain access to that object
-* through `this`, even if it wasn't attached when it was defined.
+* through this, even if it wasn't attached when it was defined.
 **/
 const myOtherFunc = function() {
     return this.myString.toUpperCase();